Why EU Timezone Overlap Matters for Software Development (Research-Backed)

 Central European Time (CET/CEST) is arguably the best timezone for international software development because it overlaps with:

-This is why Eastern European and Balkans countries (Albania, Serbia, Poland, Romania) have become the preferred nearshore destinations for European companies — and increasingly for US companies too.
+This is why CET-aligned European engineering teams have become the preferred partners for European companies — and increasingly for US companies too.
+The combination of EU jurisdiction, GDPR alignment, and workday overlap eliminates friction that offshore alternatives can't solve.

 Even with CET alignment, remote collaboration requires good practices: